 The Group relies on the external rating assigned by recognised external credit assessment institution in determining the capital charge requirement for rated securitisation exposures.
-The Group also assess to performance information of the underlying pools on an ongoing basis e.g. 30/60/90 day past due, default rates, prepayment rates & etc to gauge the stability of the model parameters to determine sufficiency of the buffers.
+The Group also assess performance information of the underlying pools on an ongoing basis, for example, 30/60/90 days past due, default rates, prepayment rates to gauge the stability of the model parameters to determine sufficiency of the buffers.